The 15 Most Colorful Natural Wonders on Earth

 Bioluminescent waters in Tasmania

 If you’ve ever seen a firefly, then you’ve witnessed bioluminescence—a pulsating glow emitted by living organisms.
 Most bioluminescent creatures are marine life, though, and when they light up underwater, the whole sea seems to magically sparkle.
 There are plenty of these kinds of waters throughout the world, but the River Derwent in Tasmania offers a double whammy in the spring: bioluminescent waves, right beneath the Aurora Australis, a natural electric phenomenon that creates a technicolor sky.
-Check out some more incredible beaches you need to add to your bucket list ASAP.

 Rainbow eucalyptus groves in Maui, Hawaii

 The iconic Painted Forest on the road to Hana, Maui is saturated with eucalyptus trees boasting multicolored trunks straight out of a fantasy film.
 The colors are actually the result of the bark peeling off the trees to reveal the new bark beneath, which transforms from green into blue, purple, orange, yellow, and maroon.
 Rainbow eucalyptus trees can be found along hikes in Kauai, too—just one of Hawaii’s many magical draws.
+Hawaii is filled with all sorts of unique colors.
+Find out the gross reason the sand on Hawaii’s beaches is white.

 Rainbow Mountain in the Peruvian Andes